15-lang/15-lang/README.md

 ## I'm not new to git hub
+## This is not my original account
-to follow me, please go to
+to follow my original accounts, please go to
 ##
 bulldozercafe /
 Bulldozercafe64 /